apache/solr-sandbox/ENCRYPTION.md

 ## Getting keys from a Key Management System with KmsKeySupplier

-If you have a Key Management System to manage the encryption key lifecycle, then you can use the `org.apache.solr.encryption.kms.KmsKeySupplier`.
+If you have a Key Management System to manage the encryption keys lifecycle, then you can use the `org.apache.solr.encryption.kms.KmsKeySupplier`.
 In this case, it requires that the Solr client sends some key blob to the `EncryptionRequestHandler` in addition to the key id.
 The key blob contains an encrypted form of the key secret and enough data for your KMS to decrypt it and provide the clear-text key secret.
 The key blob is stored in the